Hansa Wadkar: Personal life

-Jagannath Bandarkar was one of the sons of the neighbour at Sawantwadi.
-His family was deemed of a "lower caste" than the Wadkars.
+Jagannath Bandarkar was one of the sons of a neighbour at Sawantwadi.
+His family was deemed to be of a "lower caste" than the Wadkars.
 Being ten years older than Wadkar, her brother and other family members did not approve of her closeness to him.
-However, her mother would ask her to call him over for lunch or odd jobs.
-When the Wadkar's shifted to Bombay, Bandarkar followed.
+However, her mother would ask her to call him over for lunch or do odd jobs.
+When the Wadkars shifted to Bombay, Bandarkar followed.
 Having failed at setting up a printing press, he started a theatre company called Dominic Union and got Wadkar to join it.
-When her mother accused her of having an affair with Bandarkar, it made her do what she was thought was an unfair accusation.
-She writes of assuming this defiant and oppositional attitude later on too, when wrongly accused.
+Her mother accused her of having an affair with Bandarkar, which Wadkar thought was an unfair accusation.
+She writes of assuming a defiant and oppositional attitude later on too, when wrongly accused.
 Soon she was three months pregnant at age fifteen and Bandarkar and Wadkar were married on 6 September 1937, at Kittebhandari Marriage Hall in Bombay.
 Though she had "dreamed of a family life", she had to resume work as Bandarkar's company was financially unstable.
 She also had a miscarriage at this time.

-Rekha, their daughter was born following the completion of Wadkar's film Mera Gaon (1942).
+Rekha, their daughter, was born following the completion of Wadkar's film Mera Gaon (1942).
 Over time when her husband physically abused her over some imagined wrong-doing, she would go out and do it.
-She started drinking and describes one drinking session in her autobiography where she was unconscious of what took place.
-She found herself in a village where Joshi, one of the men she had been drinking with brought her as his third wife.
+She started drinking and describes one drinking session in her autobiography where she was unaware of what took place.
+She found herself in a village where Joshi, one of the men she had been drinking with, brought her as his third wife.
 She stayed virtually imprisoned there for three years, till she was able to smuggle a letter out to her husband.
 He arrived with the police, and took her to the magistrate's office in the neighbouring town, where she had to testify.
 The magistrate sent Bandarkar to get a signature on a paper and then proceeded to rape Wadkar.
 Since she did not speak out about the incident, no action was taken.

-She went on to perform several plays, where she met Rajan Jawale, an actor, with whom she formed a bond that lasted till her death.
+She went on to perform in several plays, where she met Rajan Jawale, an actor, with whom she formed a bond that lasted till her death.
 She maintained a good relationship with all the female workers.
 Some of them became good friends like Lalita Devulkar.

 Hansa Wadkar died on 23 August 1971 in Bombay Maharashtra, India.